DHS Tabs Cyber and AI as Innovation R&D Priorities

 The agency is already starting to identify how they’re going to achieve the objectives of IRD.
 McEntee said the main goal over the next year is to develop roadmaps of investments, putting these ideas in place across the agency and better understanding where everybody is investing in technology.

-McEntee said DHS is also excited to explore all the different ways they can utilize AI as a force multiplier to advance their individual capabilities and optimize kind of existing resource investments as well as our capacities, AI communities and some different vendors and.
-And determining, you know, infrastructure, technology deployments and even you know workforce.
+McEntee said DHS is also excited to explore how it can utilize AI as a force multiplier to advance individual capabilities and optimize existing resources, AI communities and vendors.

 “AI is going to play a major role in several of our strategies, especially in data analytics and decision support systems and capabilities, because a lot of these can help create efficiencies and operational optimization,” said McEntee.
 “It’s going to help us free up our workforce so that they can focus on higher priority missions and mitigate as well with the deployment of new capabilities.”